-The system is built around the HARPIA-TA transient absorption spectrometer and can be expanded with additional modules, including time-correlated single-photon counting, Kerr gate, and fluorescence upconversion (HARPIA-TF), third beam delivery (HARPIA-TB), and microscopy (HARPIA-MM) modules.
+The system is built around the HARPIA-TA transient absorption spectrometer and can be expanded with additional modules, including time-correlated single-photon counting, Kerr gate, and fluorescence upconversion (HARPIA-TF), and third beam delivery (HARPIA-TB).
 HARPIA is designed for seamless switching between measurement modes and includes dedicated data acquisition and analysis software.
 Each module is housed in a monolithic aluminum body, ensuring excellent optical stability and minimal optical path lengths.

 For a single-supplier solution, the HARPIA ultrafast spectroscopy system can be paired with a CARBIDE or PHAROS femtosecond laser alongside ORPHEUS series OPAs.
 HARPIA also supports Ti:sapphire lasers with TOPAS series OPAs.